Free Follow along videos. Enjoy.

 When it comes to learning neigong, qigong, and meditation, it is important to proceed with caution.

 You have to be gentle with yourself and your mind’s intention called “Yi” as qi cannot be forced by intention.
 Forcing the body to try to make qi will cause some burnout and make the liver and kidney stressed.
 Blockages, stagnation, and even reversal of the natural normal pathway of qi can occur.
 This is the opposite of what we are trying to accomplish.
+We are trying to cultivate the life force naturally.
 Do not get nervous about not being able to stop thoughts.
 Go with the flow.
-If thoughts cannot be stopped, just simply do not proceed until you can.
+If thoughts cannot be stopped, take a short break or just simply do not proceed until you can quiet the mind some.
 Do not seek visions or use visualization.
 Use feeling; listen within in a casual way.
 Have pure intention and be morally pure rather than chasing after power, money, and acting in competition with others as these will only lead to more stress.

 Some pointers: The only way to find your Qi, is to be in the present moment and using your feeling.
 You cannot have a mind stuck in the past or thinking about the future.
 Find a quiet place free of distractions.
 Simply sit in stillness, this helps calm the mind.
 Be aware of your body.
 Relax your shoulders, arms, wrist and hands.
 Hands on your lap or knees, chest relaxed, upper back slightly rounded, and tongue on roof of mouth.
 The nose naturally breathes and the belly expands on inhale and contracts on exhale, this lower diaphragm “dan tien” area is below belly button.
 Most importantly, stillness is the key and relaxing in the sense of letting go physically, mentally, and emotionally will be critical.
 Seek out tension in the body and release it.